dadasmash/dagong.github.io/_pages/research.md

 <br>
 **[Cost of Zero-Covid: Effects of Anti-contagious Policy on Labor Market Outcomes in China](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4037688)**
-(joint with Andong Yan and Jialin Yu) \[Nomination For The Best Paper Award, 1st International Workshop on the Chinese Development Model, 2022 \]
+(joint with Andong Yan and Jialin Yu) <br>
+\[Nomination For The Best Paper Award, 1st International Workshop on the Chinese Development Model, 2022 \]
 <details>
 <summary>Abstract</summary>
 <br>